Minimum Wage and Overtime Reform Scholarship

-The Employment and Consumer Law Group are thrilled to announce the establishment of their Minimum Wage and Overtime Reform Scholarship, which will be awarded to a student who is interested in reforming the minimum wage and overtime laws to stop “wage theft”.
+The Employment and Commerce Law Group is thrilled to announce the establishment of their Minimum Wage and Overtime Reform Scholarship, which will be awarded to a student who is interested in reforming the minimum wage and overtime laws to stop “wage theft”.

 Many states around the US, including Tennessee, currently have no mandatory minimum wage and overtime laws.
 However, employers must adhere to the Fair Labor Standards Act (FLSA) which states employees are entitled to receive 1 ½ times their hourly rate when they work more than 40 hours a week.
 The act also says employees are entitled to be paid at least $7.25 per hour for all hours worked.